 So if I received the car with a full tank of gas and drove 50 miles, how does it only have 1/2 a tank left?

-At this point he seemed to agree that it was more likely I didn’t get the car with a full tank of gas instead of thinking I siphoned the gas from the tank or sat idling the car for hours on end.
+At this point, he seemed to agree that it was more likely I didn’t get the car with a full tank of gas instead of thinking I siphoned the gas from the tank or sat idling the car for hours on end.
 He adjusted my rental agreement and removed the $40 charge for the fuel.
-I did enjoy where the manager had to explain to the rental agent why it was impossible for me to have used more fuel when I only drove 50 miles.
+I enjoyed the manager explaining to the rental agent why it was impossible for me to use more fuel when I only drove 50 miles.

 So what’s the moral of the story?

-- If I ever rent a car and it has less than a full tank, I make sure to have that in writing somewhere before I leave.
+- If I ever rent a car and it has less than a full tank, I make sure to have that in writing somewhere before leaving.

 - Be calm but forceful if you’re right.
 Don’t get angry.
 You may eventually be able to convince a manager that you’re correct.

 Have you ever had a situation like this?
 How did it turn out?
 Let us know!

 Want to comment on this post?
 Great!
 Read this first to help ensure it gets approved.

 Like this post?
 Please share it!
 We have plenty more just like it and would love it if you decided to hang around and get emailed notifications of when we post.
 Or maybe you’d like to join our Facebook group – we have 21,000+ members and we talk and ask questions about travel (including Disney parks), creative ways to earn frequent flyer miles and hotel points, how to save money on or for your trips, get access to travel articles you may not see otherwise, etc. Whether you’ve read our posts before or this is the first time you’re stopping by, we’re really glad you’re here and hope you come back to visit again!